-The Office of Diversity & Inclusion works to support the hiring, development, and retention of traditionally underrepresented groups within science and medicine.
-In addition, we aim to foster a culture in which inclusion is appreciated and nurtured among the myriad constituents comprising the Biological Sciences Division.
-Our work focuses on not just race and ethnicity, but also the ways sexuality, gender, class, and religious identity impact our community.
-Lastly, we believe that the study of science and the practice of medicine are made most productive when scholars and clinicians can insert their full perspectives into the work that they do.
+The Office of Diversity & Inclusion works as an extension of the dean to increase the hiring and advancement of underrepresented groups in the BSD.
+In addition, we advocate for and support a culture in which inclusion is appreciated and nurtured as a central priority across the division’s departments and programs.
+Our work focuses on race, ethnicity, and also the ways a variety of sexualities, genders, class locations, and religious identities enhance our community.
+We believe that the study of science and the practice of medicine are enhanced when scholars, clinicians, and staff, can insert their full perspectives into the work that they do.

 Office of Diversity & Inclusion Constituents

 Faculty ● Medical & Basic Science Trainees* ● BSD Staff